monadicstack/frodo/README.md

     Result int
 }
 ```
+One important detail is that the interface name ends with
+the suffix "Service".
+This tells Frodo that this is an
+actual service interface and not just some random abstraction
+in your code.

-You haven't actually defined *how* this service gets
+At this point you haven't actually defined *how* this service gets
 this work done; just which operations are available.

 We actually have enough for `frodo` to